Deep-A-nshu/ArtHub/README.md

 ## Technology Used
 The Tech Stack of the application is kept simple for easier understanding by large communities
 1. Android studio- The main IDE for building the entire project.
-2. Firebase- Database used in the project
+2. Firebase and SQLlite- Database used in the project

 The entire project is written in java and the frontend is deisgned through android studio using XML.